-Using environmental DNA as a tilapia surveillance tool
+Using environmental DNA as a surveillance tool for invasive species

-- eDNA technology is used by the research team for both early detection and management of tilapia by:
+Early detection, and understanding the distribution of nascent invasive species populations are key to deciding upon appropriate management responses for new incursions. eDNA technology is used by the research team for both early detection and management of invasive species by:

 - detecting their presence where they have been reported

 - determining their distribution and map high risk areas